 It is imperative that you read all the information so that you are prepared to ride and get the most out of your class.

 eRider® Basic is a course for novice riders that includes 4-6 hours of online classroom instruction and 8 hours of range (on-cycle) instruction.
 The range riding practice takes place over two days and builds fundamental street-riding skills and strategies.
 All classroom is done at home on the computer.
 For individuals with no riding experience who are comfortable using a computer, this is the recommended course.
-Courses with traditional classroom are also available.

 The online classroom is highly interactive, using video and other features to address risk management, riding strategy, roadway management, impairments and special riding situations like carrying passengers and group riding.
 Participants complete online Chapters 1 and 2 (riding gear and motorcycle controls) before the first riding session.
 Students who have not completed Chapters 1 and 2 may be dismissed from class.